zoul0813/zeal-cc/SCOPE.md

 The compiler should produce appropriate Z80 Assembly files that can later be assembled and linked by Zealasm (source for Zealasm in examples/Zealasm).
 Source reading is streaming-only (512-byte buffered) to fit target RAM limits; no full-file loads.

 A starter CMakeLists.txt is already in the project root - feel free to modify this as needed, but use it as a starting point as the ZOS Toolchain has a few special needs.
+Use `zde cmake` to build the ZOS target; `zde cmake --target verbose` enables the `VERBOSE` compile define for `#ifdef VERBOSE`.

 ## Development Guidelines